Delay-Aware Diffusion Policy: Bridging the Observation-Execution Gap in Dynamic Tasks: Experiments

-In this experiment, we evaluate whether DA-DP generalizes to different robotic morphologies.
+In this experiment, we evaluate whether DA-DP scales to higher-dimensional robot embodiments.
 The previous experiments have centered around the Franka Emika Panda arm.
 We now investigate whether the previous trends extend to the Unitree G1 Humanoid.
 The Panda arm has 8 degrees of freedom (DOF) including the gripper, and the humanoid has 25 DOF, making the task more challenging.
 We repeat the same experimental methodology as in \textbf{Q1}, but now on the pick and placing moving box environment.
 Fig.~\ref{fig:humanoid:delayed} shows our results.
 In our experiment, we found that DA-DP was able to maintain a perfect success rate in three delay cases ($\delta=0.05\text{s}, 0.10\text{s}, 0.20\text{s}$); whereas, DP in the same cases performed at best 0.7.
 In the other delay cases unilaterally DA-DP outperforms DP.
-This experiment suggests that DA-DP is indeed able to generalize across robots.
+This experiment suggests that DA-DP is indeed able to scale to higher-dimensional robots.